 - 1. To access the Data Source Editor, select Add a data source under either the Project Data Sources or My Data Sources area. - 2.
 Type a name for the data source. - 3.
 Select the source type.
-Note that the list of available databases is from those available on the IBM SPSS Modeler machine. - File.
-Many file types are supported, such as text (\.txt, \.csv, etc.), Excel, the \.sav and \.zsav formats used by IBM SPSS Statistics, and SAS files.
+Note that the list of available databases is from those available on the IBM SPSS Modeler machine.

+- File.
+Many file types are supported, such as text (.txt, .csv, etc.), Excel, the .sav and .zsav formats used by IBM SPSS Statistics, and SAS files.
 See the topic "File source" for more information. - Database.
 Any database that supports ODBC, including Microsoft SQL Server, DB2, Oracle, and others.
-See the topic "Database source" on page 33 for more information. - Enterprise View.
+See the topic "Database source" on page 19 for more information. - Enterprise View.
 Creates a connection to an IBM SPSS Collaboration and Deployment Services Enterprise View as defined in IBM SPSS Collaboration and Deployment Services.
-See the topic "Enterprise View source" on page 34 for more information. - Data View.
+See the topic "Enterprise View source" on page 20 for more information. - Data View.
 Creates a connection to be used with IBM Operational Decision Management rules.
 For complex rules that use a hierarchical data model, note that administrators may restrict use of such rules because they can degrade performance.
-See the topic "Data View source" on page 34 for more information. - IBM Cognos BI server.
+See the topic "Data View source" on page 20 for more information. - IBM Cognos BI server.
 Any database that supports IBM Cognos BI server.
-See the topic "IBM Cognos BI source" on page 35 for more information. - Analytic Server.
-You cannot select this source type when creating a new data source.
-In IBM SPSS Modeler 16, IBM SPSS Analytic Server has been introduced, allowing the use of Hadoop Distributed File System (HDFS) as a data source.
-IBM SPSS Modeler users can create streams using the HDFS Analytic Server source node and build models based on the Hadoop big data system.
-IBM Analytical Decision Management users can open these model streams in IBM SPSS Modeler Advantage for viewing (they cannot create new projects using Analytic Server data sources). - 4.
+See the topic "IBM Cognos BI source" on page 21 for more information. - 4.
 Specify options as appropriate for the source type.